siyb/tw-epma-3-mobilewebservices/tw-epma-3-mobilewebservices.md

     * gzip is a must to reduce transmitted data
 * Results:
     * Reduction of transmitted data
-    * Decompression is CPU intensive, thus more power is required.
+    * Decompression is CPU intensive, thus, the energy consumption is slightly increased.

 ## Theory - 2 - not all requests are equal